 Many of the remaining projects will entail significant concrete work, including several runway upgrading and new taxiway projects.

-The DOT says the projects are funded thanks to the Bipartisan Infrastructure Law and represent “part of the $25 billion in total funding for airport improvements such as terminal expansions, baggage system upgrades, runway safety enhancements and air traffic infrastructure improvements.”
+The projects are funded thanks to the Bipartisan Infrastructure Law and represent part of the $25 billion in total funding for airport improvements, such as terminal expansions, baggage system upgrades, runway safety enhancements and air traffic infrastructure improvements.

-On a day this June, the Transportation Security Administration (TSA) says it screened a record breaking 2.99 million passengers in a single day at airports.
-TSA indicates it expects to screen more than 32 million people during what it calls the Independence Day holiday travel season.
+In June, the Transportation Security Administration screened a record-breaking 2.99 million passengers in a single day at airports and expects to screen more than 32 million people during the Independence Day holiday travel season.

-Comments DOT Secretary Pete Buttigieg, “Americans are flying in record numbers, and the Biden-Harris Administration continues to invest in our airports to make travel safer and more convenient for the people who pass through these airports each day.”
+“Americans are flying in record numbers, and the Biden-Harris Administration continues to invest in our airports to make travel safer and more convenient for the people who pass through these airports each day," DOT Secretary Pete Buttigieg says.

-Some of the other airports identified as receiving new funding in the latest DOT allocations include Philadelphia International Airport in Pennsylvania, which will receive $22.2 million to fund the rehabilitation of a taxiway and enhancements to a runway.
+Some of the other airports receiving funding in the latest DOT allocations include Philadelphia International Airport, which will receive $22.2 million to fund the rehabilitation of a taxiway and enhancements to a runway.

 One of the nation’s busiest airports, Hartsfield-Jackson Atlanta International Airport, will receive $30.1 million to reconstruct one of its runways.
-Another big ticket runway project is being funded at Indianapolis International Airport in Indiana, which is receiving a $26.6 million grant to reconstruct a runway.
+Another big ticket runway project is being funded at Indianapolis International Airport, which is receiving a $26.6 million grant to reconstruct a runway.

 An $8.2 million grant is going toward construction of a new terminal building at Hollywood Burbank Airport in California.
 In Florida, $17.2 million is going to Palm Beach International Airport to fund the rehabilitation of a runway and for pavement reconstruction work on two taxiways.